Ability014/autocheck-data-model/README.md

-# autocheck-data-model
+# autochek-data-model

-### This repo is dedicated to the development of AutoCheck data pipeline design, modeling and web crawler of car listings
+### This repo is dedicated to the development of autochek data pipeline design, modeling and web crawler of car listings

 ## ETL Pipeline design and data modeling